Greg Chertok, Coach/Founder

 Brandon Mann, Coach/Founder

-Coach Brandon is entering his 3rd year in 2017 as the Varsity assistant baseball coach at Clarkstown South High School.
-Coach Brandon also has 8 years of college coaching experience.
+Coach Brandon has 10 years of college coaching experience.
 After spending two years as 1st Assistant Coach and Pitching Coach at Division I Iona College, Brandon accepted the full-time graduate coaching position at Manhattanville College in Purchase, NY in the fall of 2008.
 Although Brandon graduated from MVILLE in 2010 with his MA in Physical Education he continues to help out with the Valiant Baseball Program to this day.
 In Mann's first year, Manhattanville College won the regular season Freedom Conference Championship as the team went on to hit .356 with 23Hrs and average over 10 runs a game.
 They also led the nation in stolen bases with 162 in 41 games.
 Mann's second season with valiants proved to be a record setting year for the Manhattanville Valiants as the team went on to compete in the DIII Mid-Atlantic Regional after hitting .372 as a team and belting 34 Hrs.
 Before making the move into coaching, Coach Mann had a successful collegiate baseball career at Florida Atlantic University and Lynn University in Boca Raton.
 As a member of the 11th ranked 2003 A-Sun Champion FAU Owls Coach Mann competed in the regional at Coral Gables.
 He also played a big role in leading Lynn University to its first NCAA regional appearance.
 As a co-captain of the 2002 Clarkstown North state championship team, Coach Mann was named New York State Player and Athlete of the Year in 2002.
 Along with fellow owner John Bagatta, Coach Mann led the 2002 Rockland Pirates to the American Legion World Series in Danville, VA, finishing 5th in the country and losing to the eventual champions Mississippi.
 Coach Mann was elected to the Clarkstown North Hall of Fame in 2009 for his impressive baseball accomplishments.
-Coach Brandon is also the co-founder of the PBP Drillers Baseball Organization that is dedicated to yearlong youth baseball development.
-Coach Brandon lives in new city with his wife Rachel and daughter Makenzie Shea.
+Coach Brandon also teaches Physical Education in the Bronx, owns and operates INDOOR365, and TBT Baseball in Congers, NY.
+Coach Brandon lives in new city with his wife Rachel, daughter Makenzie, and sons Dylan and Camden.